PMA: Fixtures: Equipment lease, equipment lessor, equipment lessee

 These are the time limits for the election:

-* income tax:- on or before the first anniversary of 31 January after the tax year in which the expenditure on the fixture was incurred ends;
+- income tax - on or before the first anniversary of 31 January after the tax year in which the expenditure on the fixture was incurred ends;

 These are the further conditions to be satisfied if the equipment lessee is carrying on a qualifying activity:

 - the equipment lease is for the purposes of a qualifying activity that the equipment lessee carries on or is going to carry on

-These are the further conditions that have to be satisfied where the equipment lessor has the right to sever the fixture and the fixture is not part of a building.
+These are the further conditions that have to be satisfied where the equipment lessor has the right to sever the fixture and the fixture is not part of a building:

-The sort of assets this covers are items like the assets in the case of J C Decaux vFrancis, SPC84.
+The sort of assets this covers are items like the assets in the case of ‘J C Decaux vFrancis’ (SPC 84).
 Decaux hired out street equipment to local authorities - portaloos (automatic toilets), bus shelters, advertising columns and information signs, all installed on Local Authority land.
-The portaloos were rented to the Local Authority: the other items were provided on the basis that Decaux could hire out the advertising space.
+The portaloos were rented to the Local Authority; the other items were provided on the basis that Decaux could hire out the advertising space.
 Decaux had right of access for repair and maintenance purposes.
 The equipment was installed on the land to ensure stability and allow connection to utilities.
 They could be, and were, moved or replaced with reasonable ease.
 The items were held to be fixtures because of the firmness of attachment and purpose to be an amenity to and improvement to the land.

 These are the further conditions that have to be satisfied when the equipment lease is part of the affordable warmth programme.

-* The equipment lease is of a boiler, heat exchanger, radiator or heating control that is installed in a building as part of a space or water heating system
+- the equipment lease is of a boiler, heat exchanger, radiator or heating control that is installed in a building as part of a space or water heating system

 Approval is given by the Secretary of State apart from:

 - buildings in Northern Ireland - approval is given by the Department for Social Development in Northern Ireland.

-If approval is withdrawn treat it as if it had never been given.
+If approval is withdrawn, treat it as if it had never been given.